LenaWang03/Paimon2.0/README.md

 - As a user, I want to be able to create a new list/ team of characters
 - As a user, I want to be able to add characters to my created lists
-- As a user, I want to be able to remove characters from my lists
+- As a user, I want to be able to remove characters from my created lists
 - As a user, I want to be able to view all my lists/ teams created